 An applicant may also be admitted to pursue a postgraduate research degree if the University finds him or her to have otherwise obtained the required knowledge and skills.

 The doctoral degrees available within the Doctoral Programme in Psychology, Learning and Communication (PsyCo) are Doctor of Philosophy (Psychology), Doctor of Philosophy (Education) and Doctor of Philosophy.
 The Doctor of Philosophy (Education) degree is only available to students who have completed advanced studies in education.
 The Doctor of Philosophy (Psychology) may be completed by postgraduate students majoring in psychology, provided their second-cycle degree includes advanced-level studies in psychology, and practice.
-All successful applicants are admitted to complete a doctoral degree, but they can choose to first complete a Licentiate degree.

 The Faculty Council grants the right to complete a doctoral degree.
 In order for an applicant to be admitted into postgraduate education, the Faculty must deem that his or her degree and education provide sufficient qualifications for completing a postgraduate degree and the Doctoral Programme must support the application.